 Early awareness of feelings of being wet and realizing when they "go" are normal at this age.
 Take notice of your child's awareness.
 Use words for urine and bowel movements.
+Your child will need to be able to verbalize her/her need to use the toilet.
 Allow a potty chair or toilet adaptor and support for feet if your child wants to try the potty.
-No pressure is necessary - just support for learning and your help and encouragement.
+No pressure is necessary, just support for learning and your help and encouragement.